IthacaThings/ttn-monitor/README.md

 ```
 bin/ttnctl user login TOKEN
 ```
 ## Start the monitor in test mode

 ```
 bin/monitor --test -v
 ```

-In test mode, e-mails will be sent to your e-mail address, not to the e-mail addresses of the gateway.
-Verbose (-v) mode will show you output of what is happening.
+In test mode, e-mails will be sent to the from address, not to the e-mail addresses of the gateway.
+Verbose (-v) mode will show you what is happening.

 ## For each gateway you want to monitor